 Any treatable cause of acute kidney injury is treated as soon as possible.
 For example, if obstruction is the cause, a catheter (a tube placed into the bladder), endoscopy, or surgery may be needed to relieve the obstruction.

-Doctors strictly limit the intake of all substances that are eliminated through the kidneys, including a large number of drugs.
 Salt (sodium) and potassium intake is usually restricted.
 Fluid intake is restricted to replacing the amount lost from the body, unless fluid is needed because there is too little blood flowing to the kidneys.
 Weight is measured every day because a change in weight is a good indicator of whether there is too much or too little water in the body.

 Fluids are not restricted in people who are recovering from acute kidney injury caused by obstruction.
 During the recovery period, the kidneys are unable to reabsorb sodium and water normally, and a large amount of urine may be produced for a period of time after the obstruction is relieved.
-During recovery, people may also need replacement of fluids and electrolytes, such as sodium, potassium, and magnesium.
+During recovery, people may need replacement of fluids and also electrolytes, such as sodium, potassium, and magnesium.